danielhao5/API-Testing/README.md

-# stest
+# API Project
-For API testing
+For API testing project - it will use Pytest to demo the API Testing by focus on the CURD operations.